haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   * Options: present if Op-Length is non-zero

 ### 3.2.
 Version (V)
+  Version (V) is a 2-bit field.
+Version zero of TRILL is specified in this document.
+An RBridge RB1 must check the V field in a received TRILL-encapsulate frame.
+If the V field has a value not recognized by RB1, then RB1 must silently discard the frame.
+The allocation of new TRILL Version numbers requires an IETF Standards Action.

 ### 3.3.
 Reserved (R)
+  The two R bits are reserved for future use in extensions to this version zero of the TRILL protocol.
+They must be set to zero when the TRILL header is added by an ingress RBridge, transparently copied but otherwise ignored by transit RBridges, and ignored by egress RBridges.
+The allocation of reserved TRILL header bits requires an IETF Standards Action.

 ### 3.4.
 Multi-Destination (M)
+  The Multi-destination bit indicates that the frame is to be delivered to a class of destination end station via a distribution tree and that the egress RBridge nickname field specifies this tree.
+In particular:
+  * M = 0 (False) - The egress Rbridge nickname contains a nickname of the egress RBridge for a knwon unicast MAC address
+  * M = 1 (True) - The egress RBridge nickname field contains a nickname that specifies a distribution tree.
+This nickname is selected by the ingress RBridge for a TRILL Data frame or by the source RBridge for a TRILL ESADI frame.

 ### 3.5.
 Op-Length
 ### 3.6.
 Hop Count
 ### 3.7.
 RBridge Nicknames